Frequently Asked Questions

 All full-time undergraduate students are required to live on campus for two years.
 Exemptions for this policy include students who:

-- commuting from parents' or guardians' permanent address (50 miles or less)
+Are commuting from their parent/guardian's permanent home and primary residence (50 miles or less)

 Students can apply for housing through the Housing Portal.